rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 memory operation with a `_volatile` prefix would get annoying quickly when reading through the API docs.

-Finally, it is extremely common to want either all operations on a memory location to be volatile, or none of them.
+Also, it is extremely common to want either all operations on a memory location to be volatile, or none of them.
 Providing separate wrapper types helps enforce this very common usage pattern at the API level.